Well, I can prove Kyrie Irving wrong.

-I was scheduled to leave Beirut the next morning, and after doing some random Googling, I’m aware that the Beirut airport has one of the worst reputations of any airport in the world.
+I was scheduled to leave Beirut the next morning, and after doing some random Googling, I learn that the Beirut airport has one of the worst reputations of any airport in the world.
 Essentially, they usually conduct security screening before you’re allowed to get to the check in desk, to which you have to go because they don’t do online checkin.
 After that, there’s a middle security station, then a further one right before the gates.
 It feels like overkill, but it’s especially silly because it means that the long wait is in the entrance hall of the airport, before anyone is screened for anything.
 So just hundreds of people line up, potentially a target for any of the terrorism they’re checking for.
 It’s also recommended that you show up 3-4 hours before your flight to get through security, and they definitely don’t help you if you’re late.

 And here’s one more lucky moment: the day I go to the airport, all of the above is gone.
 The government has just purchased new scanners that replace the old 3-scanner system.
 It functions like a normal airport.
 Sure, I waited in the check-in line for 45 minutes, but compared to what I was expecting, it was a cakewalk.

 I took another Middle East Airlines flight to Madrid, and took the Madrid Metro with two stops to the “OK Hostel,” which is actually one of the highest-rated hostels in Madrid.
 It’s actually fantastic: there’s a provided buffet for 10 Euros that includes all you can drink, a bar inside with 1.50 euro beers, etc, games to play, pub crawls, etc.